 Operations & Training Division

-The Training Division is committed to providing ongoing training, education, and certification to fire service personnel who are necessary to ensure a competent, efficient and effective emergency response organization.
+The Operations and Training Division is committed ensuring excellence in emergency response and preparedness by providing comprehensive training, education, and professional development to fire service personnel who are necessary to ensure a competent, efficient and effective emergency response organization.

 Bill Dennstaedt